dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-create-an-mdi-window-list-with-menustrip-windows-forms.md

   - "MDI [Windows Forms], creating window lists"
   - "MenuStrip control [Windows Forms], creating window lists" ms.assetid: 04fb414b-811f-4a83-aab6-b4a24646dec5
+description: Learn how to create an MDI Window list with MenuStrip of all the active child forms on the parent's Window menu.
 ---
 # How to: Create an MDI Window List with MenuStrip (Windows Forms)
 Use the multiple-document interface (MDI) to create applications that can open several documents at the same time and copy and paste content from one document to the other.